Representation stability for homotopy automorphisms: Representation stability, FI-modules and Lie models of FI-spaces

+What makes working with the category of $\FI$-$R$-modules for any Noetherian ring $R$ particularly useful is that it is \textit{Noetherian}, i.e.\ an $\FI$-$R$-submodule of such a finitely generated $\FI$-$R$-module is itself finitely generated (see \cite[Theorem 1.3]{CEF15} and \cite[Theorem A]{CEFN14}).
+Finite generation is also preserved by tensor products and quotients.
+This means that to prove that an $\FI$-$R$-module is finitely generated, it suffices to show that it is a subquotient of a tensor product of some $\FI$-$R$-modules that are more obviously finitely generated.

-Since we want to use rational homotopy theory to prove our first two results, we need to consider graded $\FI$-modules in our proofs.
-Let us therefore review some facts about them that we will need.
-As for ordinary $\FI$-modules, we may define submodules, quotients, direct sums and tensor products of graded $\FI$-modules pointwise, using the corresponding notions for graded modules.
+Since we want to use rational homotopy theory to prove our results, we need to consider graded $\FI$-modules in our proofs.
+For this reason we will need the following definition: